Chrome City Downs

 "Maybe I am."

 "If you were, you'd hire one of you to do what you do.
-You'd go skyside.
-You know it."
+Yourself you'd go skyside and you know it."

 "Look.
 I have time for one cycle.
 World domination awaits."
 He looked away from the cameras.